-This submission draft Warkworth Neighbourhood Plan proposes planning policies which, if agreed, will be used to guide new development in Warkworth Parish.
+This Referendum Version Warkworth Neighbourhood Plan proposes planning policies which, if successful at Referendum, will be used to guide new development in Warkworth Parish.
 It also contains community actions which include projects to improve the area.
 The neighbourhood plan does not need to repeat policies contained within the Northumberland Local Plan; it can however add important local detail.
-For the policies contained within our neighbourhood plan to be used by Northumberland County Council to inform decisions on planning applications, it must pass an independent examination and be supported by the local community in a referendum.
+For the policies contained within our neighbourhood plan to be used by Northumberland County Council to inform decisions on planning applications, it must be supported by the local community in a referendum.

 The draft planning policies and community actions contained within the plan have been informed by engagement with the local community and other stakeholders, particularly the feedback received from the residents and business surveys which took place in Autumn 2021.
 During May and July 2022 residents were then asked for feedback on areas for possible planning policies and community actions.
 This feedback informed a pre-submission draft plan on which comments were invited between November 2022 and January 2023.
-This submission draft plan has been revised to take account of comments, where appropriate.
+Comments were invited between December 2023 and February 2024 on the submission draft plan which was then subject to an independent examination.